EvanForsythe/BB485/week08.md

 ![trans09](/Images/Week08/trans09.png)

-RNA seq has become more popular in recent years
+Because of the drawbacks to microarrays listed above, RNA seq has become more popular in recent years.

 ![trans11](/Images/Week08/trans11.png)